vidyagc/portfolio/_works/01-barebones.markdown

 <h4>KEY TAKEAWAY</h4>
 <div class="page-content-text">
 There were several key takeaways from this project.
 Chief among them was the importance of understanding an organization and its community when shaping its communication platform.
 I have worked with multiple arts nonprofits since 2016 in a variety of roles (including several years of volunteering with BareBones).
-In tailoring content and designing site sections, I was able to rely on an understanding of business priorities, organizational voice, and target audience interests.
+In designing site sections and tailoring content, I was able to rely on an understanding of business priorities, organizational voice, and target audience interests.
 </div>